1st Sussex Artillery Volunteers: Home Defence

-After evacuation the artillery of 44th (HC) Division reformed in the Oxford area before moving to Northern England to be re-equipped.
+After evacuation, the artillery of 44th (HC) Division re-formed in the Oxford area before moving to Northern England to be re-equipped.
 57th Field Rgt moved to Pontefract in July and some 25-pounder guns began to arrive later in the month.
 44th (HC) Division then moved to Sussex to man a key part of the anti-invasion defences in South East England under I Corps.

 One of the lessons learned from the Battle of France was that the two-battery organisation did not work: field regiments were intended to support an infantry brigade of three battalions.
 As a result, they were reorganised into three 8-gun batteries, but it was not until late 1940 that the RA had enough trained battery staffs to carry out the reorganisation.
 57th Field Rgt accordingly formed 440 Fd Bty on 28 February 1941 while the regiment was stationed at Sittingbourne.

 44th (HC) Division remained in Sussex and Kent until the end of May 1942, when it embarked for the Middle East.
 It landed in Egypt on 24 July, with 57th Fd Rgt equipped with 24 x 25-pounder guns.